 Cocaine Possession Penalties In New Jersey

 New Jersey is very strict when it comes to possessing any amount of narcotics, especially within a culture plagued by the overwhelming impact of a serious overdose epidemic.
-All drug charges are indictable and prosecutors can pursue a 3 to 5 year state prison sentence, no matter how small the quantity of the narcotic.
+All drug charges are indictable and prosecutors can pursue a 3 to a 5-year state prison sentence, no matter how small the quantity of the narcotic.
 As the quantity of cocaine at the time of arrest increases, directly correlates to the classification or degree of the crime; ranging from third to second to first degree charges.
-First degree drug charges carry the longest potential prison sentence, followed by second degree, and third degree carries the lowest penalties and potential incarceration.
+First-degree drug charges carry the longest potential prison sentence, followed by second degree, and third-degree carries the lowest penalties and potential incarceration.

 Passaic County NJ Distribution of Cocaine- N.J.S.A.
 2C:35-5

-Distribution of cocaine offenses in New Jersey are governed by N.J.S.A.
+Distribution of cocaine offenses in New Jersey is governed by N.J.S.A.
 2C:35-5.
 The charge is graded based on the amount of the drug (in this case cocaine) associated with the alleged offense:

 Contact a Wayne New Jersey Cocaine Charges Lawyer for a free consultation